MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_23_AddTermsOfUseAcceptanceReporting.md

 ---
 lab:
-    title: '21 - Add terms of use and acceptance reporting' learning path: '04'
+    title: '23 - Add terms of use and acceptance reporting' learning path: '04'
     module: 'Module 04 - Plan and Implement and Identity Governance Strategy'
 ---

-# Lab 21: Add terms of use and acceptance reporting
+# Lab 23: Add terms of use and acceptance reporting
-# RobertS -- Wrong lab number!

 ## Lab scenario